dimajix/flowman/docs/spec/hooks/rest.md

 # REST Hook

 The `rest` hook can be used to invoke an arbitrary web API at certain important lifecycle events during the project execution of Flowman.
-This feature can be used to inform downstream system whenever a a job has been finished.
+This feature can be used to inform downstream system whenever a job has been finished.

 ## Example